The curling landscape traditionally experiences major changes after an Olympic Games.

 Carruthers, Njegovan stepping back

 B.J.
 Neufeld and Catlin Schneider will be searching for new teams next season after Manitoba's Reid Carruthers announced he would be retiring from curling this year.
-Connor Njegovan also released he would be stepping back from curling with his family growing from three to five this summer.
+Connor Njegovan also announced he would be stepping back from curling with his family growing from three to five this summer.

 Feb.
 3